The product of simple modules over KLR algebras and quiver Grassmannians: Quiver Hecke algebras

 We show this by induction on the length of this filtration.
-When $L(\mu)\circ L(\nu)$ is a simple module, there is nothing to prove.
-Suppose that this holds when the length of the filtration of modules $M$ over $R_Q$ is less than the length of the filtration of $L(\mu)\circ L(\nu)$.
-Consider the following short exact sequence:
+If $L(\mu)\circ L(\nu)$ is a simple module, there is nothing to prove.
+Assume this statement is true for modules $M$ with shorter filtrations compared to the filtration length of $L(\mu) \circ L(\nu)$.
+Considering the following short exact sequence:

-and applying the functor $\hom_R(\PP_\lambda,-)$, we obtain the following short exact sequence:
+and then applying the functor $\hom_R(\PP_\lambda,-)$ to it, we obtain the following short exact sequence:

 This means

 On the other hands, the multiplicity of $L(\lambda)$ in $L(\mu)\circ L(\nu)$ is equal to